tararoys/simple-documentation-process/_posts/2014-04-01-setting-up-jekyll-tutorial.markdown

  this info is from the tutorial I copied here: /Users/tlroys/Desktop/GettingStartedWithJekyll/013-help-from-the-issue-tracker/03-wish-I-had-seen-this-before.html

  That tutorial lives here on the internets: http://24ways.org/2013/get-started-with-github-pages/

+ To make this section format correctly, I had to figure out how to show [liquid code in a blog page.]({{ site.baseurl }}/GettingStartedWithJekyllWebsites/015-rendering-console-logs-with-liquid.html)

  Now it is time to make the head